sobri909/MGBoxKit/README.markdown

 ## License

-No need give credit or mention `MGBox` in your app.
+No need to give credit or mention `MGBox` in your app.
 No one reads those things anyway.
 The license is otherwise BSD standard.

 If you want to give back, you could always [buy one of my apps](http://bigpaua.com) ;)